-Bed bugs are small insects that live in fabrics.
-They bite humans feeding on blood.
-This can cause you to become itchy.
+Bed bugs are parasitic insects that live in fabrics and can cause bed bug stains.
+They bite humans, feeding on blood meal.
+These bites can cause you to become itchy.

-The bed bugs cause stains in the fabric as their excretions are blood stained.
-This causes brown stains to appear in bed sheets or duvets.
+The bed bugs cause blood stains in the fabric as their fecal matter are blood-stained.
+This causes dark spots to appear in bed sheets or duvets.

-The stains can be tough to remove as the stains contain blood.
-The stains can remain even if the pests have been eliminated.
+The unsightly stains can be tough to remove as the stains contain blood.
+The stains can remain even if the bed bug problem has been eliminated.

 - How can I remove the stains?

 - How to remove bed bug stains from walls?

 - Do bed bugs always leave stains?

 - How can you treat bed bug bites?

 - What do bed bugs look like?